 Major causes of welding defect porosity are:

-- Electrode is not well coated / Corroded Electrode
+- The electrode is not well coated / Corroded Electrode

 - Presence of oil, grease, hydrocarbon, water, or rust on the weld surface.